History of Medicine Collections

 If you’re a Vanderbilt student, 2020 graduate or faculty or staff member, the Jean and Alexander Heard Libraries invite you to document your experience of the COVID-19 pandemic for historians and future generations.

-The History of Medicine Collections are located on the third floor of the newly renovated Eskind Biomedical Library, adjacent to Vanderbilt Hospital on the university campus.
-We’re currently open to Vanderbilt personnel by appointment only, 9am-4pm Monday through Friday.
-Please contact us two days prior to your planned visit to make arrangements.
+The History of Medicine Collections are located on the third floor of the Eskind Biomedical Library, adjacent to Vanderbilt Hospital on the university campus.
+We’re open by appointment only, 8am-5pm Monday through Friday.
+Please see What to Know Before You Visit for more about our access policies, user registration, and reservations.
+Thanks!

 The History of Medicine Collections at EBL curates, preserves, and provides access to rare books, manuscripts, photographs, artifacts, and other materials covering the history of medicine since 1500.
 The collection's strengths include the history of nutrition, surgery, anatomy, and pediatrics, as well as the history of Vanderbilt University Medical Center.
 Choose any of the links below to browse archival collections, or search the Library Catalog to find our rare books.